-PLYMOUTH (WHDH) - A mother whose infant died after consuming baby formula with heroin has pleaded guilty.
+PLYMOUTH, MASS.
+(WHDH) - A mother whose infant died after consuming baby formula with heroin has pleaded guilty.

 Ashley Cyr, 29 of Quincy, pleaded guilty Thursday in Plymouth Superior Court to one count of manslaughter and reckless endangerment.
 She was sentenced to 6-8 years in prison and five additional years of probation.